jiko/NaNoGenMo/README.md

+# Gen Austen

+I got all six of Austen's novels from [Project Gutenberg's Jane Austen collection](http://www.gutenberg.org/ebooks/author/68).
+I have included the Project Gutenberg license, which says, in short, that you can use their works however you want if you strip their front- and back-matter from the text, but if you give them any credit at all you have to include their full license.
+So, thanks Project Gutenberg.

-# Distraction and Distractability
+## Distraction and Distractability

 Hat tip to [Steve Inskeep and NPR](http://www.npr.org/blogs/health/2012/10/09/162401053/a-lively-mind-your-brain-on-jane-austen) for my working title.
-I plan to work with the text of Jane Austen's novels to generate a worthy addition to her corpus.
-This will take a lot of bad drafts to get right.

-I hereby dub the bot Gen Austen.

 ---